Skip to Content

 David Fulmer / Flickr; CC BY 2.0

-Its towering height and intriguing shape make it a must-see attraction in Bryce Canyon.
+Its towering height and intriguing shape make it a must-visit attraction in Bryce Canyon.
 Witnessing Thor’s Hammer during sunrise or sunset is particularly hypnotic, as the changing light shifts among the reddish, pink, and orange hues.

 7. Step Back in Time with a Covered Wagon Tour